 Accessing the Onboarding Health Dashboards

 Once logged into the Partner Portal, select the “Onboarding Health” link under “Dashboards.”
-The onboarding health dashboards can only be used by partners on v3 of the standard end-to-end integration (ie not waitlists or starter integration).
+The onboarding health dashboards can only be used by partners on v3 of end-to-end integrations (ie not waitlist, business link, or redirect integrations).

 Switching between Sandbox and Production dashboards